dacoursey/venom/themes/venom/content/_index.md

       src: /images/icon-clock.webp
       alt: When?
     - title: Where?
       text: Catawba Ridge High School wrestling room.
-Park in the gym parking lot and walk down the hill path to the metal door.
+Park in the gym parking lot and walk down the hill path to the metal door marked with a red number 22.
       src: /images/icon-map.webp
       alt: Where?
 single: